 Let’s now move on to exploring some of the key barriers to integrating VR and AR with data visualization and their respective resolutions –

-As an answer to this issue, the interface and the equipment needs to be re-engineered to ensure that these are easily available and have better intuitive capabilities.
+As an answer to this issue, the interface and the equipment need to be re-engineered to ensure that these are easily available and have better intuitive capabilities.

 - Better integration – The systems and solutions of today do not adequately address issues like navigation within the 3D area, scaling, flow/path elements, selection of sub-spaces, or scheduling a view route.

-- Impact of perception – Even the most advanced computing prowess such as neural networks cannot compete with the human mind.
-The twin characteristics of human perception and reasoning is very complex with granular characteristics and features that interact with great variety in different human beings.
+- Impact of perception–Even the most advanced computing prowess such as neural networks cannot compete with the human mind.
+The twin characteristics of human perception and reasoning are very complex, with granular characteristics and features that interact with great variety in different human beings.